 Congratulations!
 At this point, you have created a Redshift instance and loaded training data.
 In the next section, we will walk through the next steps to connect dbt Cloud and Redshift.

 Let's start this section by creating a dbt Cloud account if you haven't already.

 - Navigate to dbt Cloud.

-- If you have a dbt Cloud account, you can create a new project from your existing account:
+- If you already have a dbt Cloud account, you can create a new project from your existing account:

-- Click New project, then click Begin.
+- Click + New Project.